play-co/tapjoy/README.md

 # Game Closure DevKit Plugin: TapJoy

+TapJoy support is still in progress.
+In the meantime you can use this plugin as a starting point in case you want to integrate it yourself.
+Right now only the Android platform is working and only for analytics it does not show advertising.

 ## Usage

+Install the addon with `basil install tapjoy`.

 Include it in the `manifest.json` file under the "addons" section for your game: